 Antidote?
 Acceptance.
 Don’t try to grow your business.
 Instead, focus on spending as little time at a computer screen as possible.

 You’re working on a laptop, which is less ergonomically healthy than working on a “real” keyboard with a “real” mouse.
 I know this sounds like a minor detail, but after a few hours on a laptop, your neck/shoulders/wrists feel the effects.

 Antidote?
 Yoga and cardio.
 Love it, live it, practice it every damn day.

 #6: You Don’t Meet People

 One benefit to picking grapes in Tasmania or working at a ski resort in New Zealand is that you’ll meet other travelers.
 Working solo removes the opportunity to make friends in new places.

 Antidote?
 Sleep in hostels from time-to-time, even if you have the budget to stay somewhere nicer.
 They’re an amazing place to meet people.
 Tap into the local Couchsurfing or AirBnb community.
 Head to Meetup.com and find a social outing that jives with your style.
 Chat with strangers at parks, restaurants, bars.

-- Ruthlessly prioritize.
+Ruthlessly prioritize.
 This applies to your time, not just your money.
-Act fierce and ferocious about how you prioritize your time, money and life.
+Ferociously prioritize your time, money and life.
 Don’t answer that email, no matter how tempting.
-Ignore that GChat or Facebook message.
+Ignore that Facebook message.
 Your time is your most valuable asset.
 Protect it.

-- Remember the jugglers.
+Remember the jugglers.
 You can juggle five balls.
-But when you try to add a sixth ball, they’ll ALL fall down.
+But when you try to add a sixth ball, every ball falls down.
 Steer clear of Ball #6.